 In 2015 Emilie co-guided the first team of Afghan women mountain climbers to ascents of three new 5000+m peaks in the Hindu Kush mountains of Afghanistan.

-Jesse has been mountain guiding and instructing in diverse venues across the country for over 25 years.
-He is certified by the American Mountain Guides Association as a Rock, Alpine & Ski Guide, and licensed internationally by the IFMGA/UIAGM as an American Mountain Guide.
+Jesse is certified by the American Mountain Guides Association as a Rock, Alpine & Ski Guide, and licensed internationally by the IFMGA/UIAGM as an American Mountain Guide.
+He has been mountain guiding and instructing in diverse venues across the country for over 25 years.

-His career is built on reliable and personable partnership, diligent risk management, a knack for progressive instruction and intuitive solutions.
+His career in venues across the country has been based on reliable and personable partnership, diligent risk management, progressive instruction and intuitive solutions.

-His resume emphasizes 'all-arounder,' and includes first ascents of rock, ice and mixed routes in the Adirondacks and Alaska Range, and first descents in the St. Elias Range.
+His resume includes first ascents of rock, ice and mixed routes in the Adirondacks and Alaska Range, and first ski descents in the St. Elias Range.

 He graduated from Middlebury College (B.A.
 Environmental Studies/Biology) in 1994, and started a ‘full-time’ mountain guiding career...with three part-time jobs: as a rock & ice climbing instructor in the Adirondacks, a pro ski patroller at Jay Peak in northern Vermont, and a freelance carpenter in between.

-When not on Alaskan expeditions, on pilgrimages to Canada or the Alps, or alpine guiding on Mt.
-Rainer & the Grand Teton, he spent over two decades based in the Adirondacks & Northeast, climbing, guiding and skiing 250+ days/year on traditional, multi-pitch rock, ice & mixed routes and off-piste & backcountry ski tours.
-Those 10,000+ hours are the current foundation of a mature practice, now based in Salt Lake City.
+In addition to Alaskan expeditions, pilgrimages to Canada and the Alps, and seasonal alpine guiding on Mt.
+Rainer, North Cascades & the Grand Teton, he spent over two decades based in the Adirondacks & Northeast, climbing, guiding and skiing 250+ days/year on traditional, multi-pitch rock, ice & mixed routes, and off-piste & backcountry ski tours.
+In 2015, Cloudsplitter relocated to Salt Lake City, Utah.

-He currently works independently in the Wasatch, Adirondacks (and beyond) as an owner/member in the Certified Guides Cooperative.
+He currently works independently in the Wasatch, and occasionally beyond, as an owner/member in the Certified Guides Cooperative.